-This report's scope is centred on the Electoral Area A, which falls within the jurisdictional boundaries of the Comox Valley Regional District (CVRD).
-All data will refer to Electoral Area A unless otherwise stated.
+This report's scope is centred on the Electoral Area C (Puntledge - Black Creek) - hereby referred to as Electoral Area C - which falls within the jurisdictional boundaries of the Comox Valley Regional District (CVRD).
+All data will refer to Electoral Area C unless otherwise stated.
 Figure 2.1 illustrates the area's location in relation to adjacent communities and the CVRD.